 Please view our frequently asked questions to find more information on Teams Calling and the project itself.
-This list will continue to grow throughout the project, please check back frequently or submit a question below.General
+This list will continue to grow throughout the project, please check back for updates as the project progresses.General

 For the best functionality, we recommend that you download and install the desktop application.
 To install the Teams desktop application, follow the directions below:

-You can also access Teams using Office 365 on the web but there are limitations to functionality.
+You can also access Teams using Microsoft 365 (previously Office 365) on the web but there are limitations to functionality.
 For this reason, we recommend that you download and install the desktop app and do not use the online version.